greshem/python_vim_snippet/README.md

 # python_vim_snippet
-    It contains more than  374  useful  python snippets.
+    It contains more than  48051  useful  language  snippets,  contains  with all kinds of  keywords, and it's cross  reference

 # depend on vim  bundle , you should  install vim plugins as follow